-Can you really rewire your brain?
-Startling scientific discoveries give new hope for adolescents and teens that struggle with anxiety, bipolar disorder, behavior disorders, OCD, and other mental health issues.
-Recent research projects on the plasticity of the brain, show it can be much more resilient than previously thought.
-These studies also confirm the ability to successfully modify behavior with techniques like Cognitive Behavior Therapy.
-To demonstrate the adaptability of brain plasticity, a behavioral scientist offers an experiment you can try at home: Retrain your brain with his four basic steps.
+Can you rewire your brain?
+Studies on the plasticity of the brain show it can be much more resilient than previously thought.
+These studies also confirm the ability to successfully modify behavior with techniques like cognitive behavior therapy (CBT).

 Reshaping and Reconnecting the Plastic Brain